F5Networks/f5-openstack-heat-plugins/README.rst

 ~~~~~~~~~~~~~~~~
 Pytest is also used for functional tests

 #.
-If you haven't already, install requirements.func.test.txt in your virtual
+If you haven't already, install requirements.func.test.txt in your virtual environment.
-   environment.

    .. code:: shell

        pip install -r requirements.func.test.txt

 #.
-Currently, you must modify ``test/functional/test_variables.py`` file to
-     provide the proper credentials to Openstack.
-See that file for more info
-     on what is needed.
-Also remember not to include this file in your pull
-     request, since it may contiain sensitive information.
+Currently, you must modify ``test/functional/test_variables.py`` file to provide the proper credentials to Openstack.
+See that file for more info on what is needed.
+Also remember not to include this file in your pull request, since it may contiain sensitive information.

 #.
-Run the functional tests and pass in arguments to connect to the F5® Device.
+Run the functional tests and pass in arguments to connect to the F5 device.

    .. code:: shell